Language Guide (proto 2)

 , anduint64

-in terms of wire format (note that values will be truncated if they don’t fit), but be aware that client code may treat them differently when the message is deserialized.
+in terms of wire format (note that values will be truncated if they don’t fit).
+However, be aware that client code may treat them differently when the message is deserialized.
 Notably, unrecognizedenum

 values are discarded when the message is deserialized, which makes the field’shas..